Time to get #ApartheidOffCampus!

 3) Pledging to not support Israeli apartheid, neither through institutional or financial links

-Join the campaign for UK universities to end their complicity and become #ApartheidFree!
+Join the campaign for UK universities to get #ApartheidOffCampus and pledge to be #ApartheidFree!

 If you're not a student, support the #ApartheidOffCampus campaign online using the hashtags: #ApartheidOffCampus #DivestforPalestine